Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Evaluation

-For \acp{GPU}, in test case (A) with indirect routing a single \ac{GPU} can use a total of $125 \times 512 = 8000$ GBps to access any one \ac{HBM} or more in case a \ac{GPU} is allocated more than one \acp{HBM}.
-This well satisfies the 1555.2 GBps that NVIDIA Ampere A100 \acp{GPU} in our model rack~\cite{Perlmutter_configuration} access \acp{HBM} with today and leaves $8000 - 1555.2 = 6444.8$ GBps unused per \ac{GPU}.
+For \acp{GPU}, in case (A) with indirect routing, a single \ac{GPU} can use a total of $125 \times 512 = 8000$ GBps to access any one \ac{HBM} or more in case a \ac{GPU} is allocated more than one \acp{HBM}.
+This well satisfies the 1555.2 GBps that NVIDIA Ampere A100 \acp{GPU} in our model rack~\cite{Perlmutter_configuration} access \ac{HBM} with today, and leaves $8000 - 1555.2 = 6444.8$ GBps unused per \ac{GPU}.
 In addition, in the worst case, an \ac{MCM} containing three \acp{GPU} will communicate at full bandwidth (12 NVLink links of 25 GBps per each of the three \ac{GPU} equals 900 GBps) to other \acp{MCM} containing \acp{GPU}.
-Here, if all \acp{GPU} in the rack acts similarly, we cannot rely on indirect routing from a \ac{GPU} through an intermediate \ac{GPU} to reach a destination \ac{GPU}.
-The direct 125 Gbps bandwidth between \ac{GPU} \acp{MCM} do not suffice.
-Therefore, each \ac{GPU} can use the 6444.8 GBps of unused bandwidth to and from \acp{HBM} for indirect routing to well cover the 900 GBps bandwidth that would otherwise use NVLink \ac{GPU}--\ac{GPU} links.
+Here, if all \acp{GPU} in the rack act similarly, we cannot rely on indirect routing from a \ac{GPU} through an intermediate \ac{GPU} to reach a destination \ac{GPU}.
+The direct 125 Gbps bandwidth between \ac{GPU} \acp{MCM} does not suffice.
+Therefore, each \ac{GPU} can use the 6444.8 GBps of unused bandwidth to and from \acp{HBM} for indirect routing to sufficiently cover the 900 GBps bandwidth that would otherwise use NVLink \ac{GPU}--\ac{GPU} links.
 This leaves $6444.8 - 900 = 5544.8$ GBps per \ac{GPU} that can support direct \ac{HBM}--\ac{HBM} communication such as due to GPUDirect RDMA, indirect routing for other \acp{MCM}, or simply increase available bandwidth to memory.
-Of note, our analysis does not use direct optical paths from \acp{GPU} to main memory (DDR4).
-Future protocols may use for these paths or they can be used to provide even more indirect routing bandwidth.
+Notably, our analysis does not use direct optical paths from \acp{GPU} to main memory (DDR4).
+Future protocols may use these paths, or they can provide even more indirect routing bandwidth.

-Our analysis shows that test case (A) with \acp{AWGR} more than satisfies bandwidth demands and avoids the need for a scheduler to reconfigure spatial and wave-selective switches that would otherwise add overhead and reduce reaction time.
+Our analysis shows that case (A) with \acp{AWGR} more than satisfies bandwidth demands and avoids the need for a scheduler to reconfigure spatial and wave-selective switches that would otherwise add overhead and increase reaction time.